Dead or Alive Xtreme

-Dead or Alive Xtreme is a beach volleyball game series created by Team Ninja and published by Tecmo (and later Koei Tecmo).
-It is a spin-off of the Dead or Alive series and features its female characters spending a vacation in a tropical island.
+also known as DOA Xtreme or DOAX, is a beach volleyball video game series created by Team Ninja and published by Tecmo (and later Koei Tecmo).
+It is a spin-off of the Dead or Alive fighting game series and features its female characters spending a vacation in a tropical island.
 Through summer-themed minigames, players can collect gifts that can be given to the characters to unlock outfits, story episodes, and exclusive cutscenes.

 Development

 During the development of Dead or Alive 2, director Tomonobu Itagaki heard that fans wanted mini games on Dead or Alive games akin to other fighting games of the era.
 Instead of adding them to the main series however, he developed the concept into a standalone minigame compilation with emphasis on beach volleyball.
 Itagaki said the key word to describe the spin-off, Dead or Alive Xtreme Beach Volleyball, was "paradise" and that the game took into account Japanese sensitivities for its portrayal of beauty, sex-appeal, and humor.

 In Dead or Alive Xtreme 2, Itagaki sought to refine and expand on gameplay elements of the first game.
 With Dead or Alive Xtreme starting to become its own series, Team Ninja treated the development of the sequel as serious as the jump from Dead or Alive to Dead or Alive 2.
 In addition, to help expand the game's global appeal Xtreme 2 added English voiceovers.
 After Itagaki's departure, Tecmo Koei put together a one-off team called Project Venus to develop Dead or Alive Paradise, a modified port of Xtreme 2 to the PlayStation Portable.
 Director Yoshinori Ueda said that the new staff wanted to maintain the level of quality the series was known for while also being more open to player feedback.

 Dead or Alive Xtreme 3 was teased at the "Dead or Alive Festival" event in late 2015.
 Later, official Koei Tecmo social media confirmed the game's existence and its exclusivity to Japanese and Asian markets.
 Producer Yosuke Hayashi said that this was due to the main Dead or Alive series being overwhelmingly more popular internationally with Xtreme fans being more numerous in Japan.
 Innovations over previous games in the series include a new graphics engine with an improved breast physics engine, iterated from the one used in Dead or Alive 5.
 A debate arose over Koei Tecmo's decision to skip Western markets, with claims of self-censorship or the move being a publicity stunt.
 Factors that might have contributed to the decision include: changes in the Western gaming landscape, a change in marketing approach after Koei took over publishing of the series, cultural differences, and diminishing sales over time.
-A PlayStation VR DLC was added in early 2017 and an updated re-release followed in 2019.
+Post-release, a PlayStation VR DLC was added in early 2017 and an updated re-release followed in 2019.